The Listing Agent - Preliminary Marketing of Your House

 Of course, there are other reasons for holding open houses, too.
 Listing agents who "farm" a particular neighborhood use them as an opportunity to meet with other Greenville homeowners who will someday be selling their home.
 Your agent may hope to list their homes in the future.

-Open houses held after your home has been on the market awhile do not usually serve a useful purpose in selling your home.
+Open houses held after your home has been on the market a while does not usually serve a useful purpose in selling your home.
 Most of the neighbors already know your house is for sale and open house visitors rarely buy the homes they visit.

-However, if you really want more open houses, your listing agent may allow other agents to hold it open.
-Open houses attract prospective homebuyers and agents hope to convince some of those homebuyers to become their clients.
+Open houses primarily attract prospective homebuyers and agents hope to convince some of those homebuyers to become their clients.

 Showing the House to Potential Home Buyers